atyant-yadav/Hacktoberfest2020/README.md

-# Hactoberfest2019
+# Hactoberfest2020
 A repo for new open source contributers to begin with open source contribution. <br />
 Star this repository.

-Generate and get idea by making pull request to this repo and complete Hactoberfest 2019. <br />
+Generate and get idea by making pull request to this repo and complete Hactoberfest 2020. <br />

-People who completed Hacktoberfest'19 using this repository. <br />
+People who completed Hacktoberfest'19(previous year) using this repository. <br />
 1-Arush Saxena <br />
 2-Atyant Yadav <br />
 3-Anwesh Das <br />